- Home

-Whether you’re planning to give your home a complete makeover, or you just enjoy making a few tweaks here and there, it can be tricky to know where to start when it comes to decorating your home.
+Whether you’re planning on a complete makeover or just a few tweaks, it can be tricky to know where to start with home decorating.

-Interior design is bigger than ever and there are dozens of different styles to choose from – some of which are entirely unique.
-So, if you’re struggling to figure out what your ideal aesthetic is, you might want to familiarise yourself with some of the most popular styles.
+Interior design is bigger than ever, and there are dozens of styles to choose from.
+So, if you’re struggling to figure out your ideal aesthetic, you might like to familiarise yourself with some of the most popular styles.

-To help you out, we’ve compiled a list of 18 home decorating ideas – from sleek, urban designs to cosy, classic looks.
+To help, we’ve compiled a list of 18 home decorating ideas – from sleek, urban designs to cosy, classic looks.

 1. Minimalist